Find out how you can help those devastated by the earthquake in Turkey; visit our Impact Your World page at CNN.com/IMPACT.

 At one point, rescue workers halted operations to try to hear whether anyone was knocking for help.

 The Red Crescent called for rescue workers, machinery and drinking water.
-A crisis center was set up by the country’s Health Ministry in the Turkish capital, Ankara.
+A crisis center was set up by the country’s Health Ministry in the Turkish capital of Ankara.

 By Monday, more than 2,300 emergency personnel were in the region, Deputy Prime Minister Besir Atalay said.
 Tents and rescue teams have come from as far away as Iran and Azerbaijan.